 - Oxford University Scholarships

-The level of fees charged depends on the course a student is taking, and for University fees only, whether the student is:
+The level of fees charged depends on the course a student is taking, and for course fees only, whether the student is:

 - from the British Isles and the rest of the EEA - "home and EU" students, or